Danielle West, Director of PR and Marketing

-LifeServe Blood Center is a non-profit, community based blood center that has served the needs of local hospitals and patients in our regions since 1963.
-As one of the 15 largest blood centers in the country, LifeServe Blood Center is the SOLE provider of blood and blood products to more than 120 hospitals located across Iowa, Nebraska, and South Dakota.
+LifeServe Blood Center is a non-profit, community-based blood center that has served the needs of local hospitals and patients in our regions since 1947.
+As one of the 15 largest blood centers in the country, LifeServe provides blood products to 157 hospitals primarily in Iowa, Nebraska and South Dakota.
 LifeServe is committed to saving lives by providing premier service to volunteer blood donors and access to a safe, quality blood supply for hospitals and patients.
-Your donation with LifeServe will help save your neighbor, a friend, family member or a stranger on the street.
+Your donation with LifeServe will help save your neighbor, a friend or family member or a stranger on the street.
 YOU make a difference in YOUR community.
 For more information about blood donation or to schedule an appointment to donate blood, call 800.287.4903 or visit www.lifeservebloodcenter.org.

 The Blood Center of Iowa and Siouxland Community Blood Bank, two strong, Iowa-based, not-for-profit blood centers, merged operations in April 2010 to become LifeServe Blood Center.
 The decision to combine operations marked a positive move forward in the centers’ ability to counter-act the rising costs of healthcare by providing hospital customers with lower blood costs and additional value-added benefits.

 Today, LifeServe Blood Center collects approximately 156,000 units of blood a year and provides blood and blood products to more than 120 hospitals in Iowa, Nebraska and South Dakota.

 We save lives in partnership with the communities we serve.

 Trusted by patients, sought by hospitals, favored by communities, and chosen by employees.

 LifeServe Blood Center is dedicated to a set of guiding pillars and core values that define and

 shape our organization’s commitment to our customers; blood donors and hospitals, community